elvizcacho/StandardMovements/README.md

 # Drag and Drop for ActionScript 3.0

 The class Standardmovements.as adds 'drag and drop' to objects which extends from this class.
-The constructor of the super class only needs a MovieClip that represents the tarjet object and another one which takes tha place of a active zone (where the tarject object is going to end up.)
+The constructor of the super class only needs a MovieClip that is the object that is going to adquire the 'drag and drop' and another one which takes the place of an active zone (where the object is going to end up fixed.)

 * System dependencies